Rajeevcp/alfredniitcollaborationportal/README.md

 The programming tool used is the **Eclipse IDE** and the programming language used is **Java**, alongside **Oracle Database, Spring and Hibernate frameworks** at it's backend.
 For testing the inputs and outputs in the **JSON** format at the backend, a tool named **'postman'** is explicitly used here.
 The frontend makes use of **HTML, CSS, Bootstrap** and **AngularJS**.
 The backend of this project is thus combined in a build tool called **Maven**, alongside **JUnit**, all together in a nutshell.

-To read about my detailed documentation, [Click here](https://github.com/alfredaugustin/alfredniitcollaborationportal/wiki)
+To read about my detailed documentation, [click here](https://github.com/alfredaugustin/alfredniitcollaborationportal/wiki)